-- Only band instrument scholarships will be awarded to Iowa students.
+- Scholarships will be awarded only to Iowa resident band instrument students.
 (String Bass and Piano are not considered regular “band” instruments).

 - Two one-year scholarships to Iowa Central Community College, Fort Dodge.
 These tuition scholarships will be $500.
 The award is paid in 2 installments – one each semester upon receipt of a class schedule indicating enrollment in music classes.

 - The recipient of each instrumental scholarship must be either a graduating high school senior or college freshman.